Fluctuations of Functions of Wigner Matrices: Pleijel's inversion formula

-We finally note that a variant of Proposition \ref{prop_int_pleijel} could also be proven directly without appealing to the contour integration from \cite{pleijel1963theorem}.
+We finally note that a variant of Proposition \ref{prop_int_pleijel} could also be proven directly without appealing to the contour integration from \cite{MR167751}.
 The key computation in that direction is summarized in the following Lemma which we establish here for later convenience. \begin{lemma} Let $f\in\BV([-L,L])$ be compactly supported and let $g$ be a function which is analytic away from the real axis and satisfies $g(\overline z)=\overline{g(z)}$.
-Then for any $\eta_0,M>0$ we have that \end{lemma} Applying Lemma \ref{Stokes} to $g=m_\mu$ yields, modulo an error term, and taking the limit $\eta_0\to 0$ makes the inner integral tend to $f(\lambda)$ in $L^1$-sense.
-In this way we can establish a variant of Proposition \ref{prop_int_pleijel}, albeit with a weaker error estimate. \begin{proof}[Proof of Lemma \ref{Stokes}] This follows from the computation where the first step follows from Stokes' or Green's Theorem. \end{proof}
+Then for any $\eta_0,M>0$ we have that